On Becoming A Selfish Giver

 Want to join?
 Click here.

+Many nurses and moms I speak with identify as “givers.”
+They love giving their energy, attention and skills to patients and kids who need them.
 These givers hold nurturing as a top value.
 And what an amazing gift to have: to be able to care for others when they need it the most.

 I once received an email from a national nurses association that read “we celebrate nurses like you who selflessly devote their time, skills, and compassion to caring for patients.”